 The Company has the contractual rights, through the signing of contracts, to broadcast all the home football matches of certain football clubs in Cyprus.
-The football broadcasting rights were effective from 1 July 2019 and have a duration of 35 months.
+The football broadcasting rights were effective from 1 July 2019 and had a duration of 35 months.
 In June and November 2021, as allowed by the original contract, it was communicated by the Company to these football clubs, of the Company's intention to renew the contracts for 24 additional months (expiry on 31 May 2024).

 In February 2023, it was communicated by the Company to 2 of the 5 football clubs, the exclusive broadcasting rights of which are held, that their broadcasting rights agreements will now expire in May 2027, following the Company's decision not to exercise the early termination clause which was valid until 28 February 2023.
-As at the date of this report the broadcasting rights agreements with the other 3 football clubs, the exclusive broadcasting rights of which are held by the Company until 31 May 2024, have not been extended further.
+In 2024, the broadcasting rights agreement for another football club, the exclusive broadcasting rights of which are held by the Company, is extended and is also set to expire in May 2027.
+In December 2024, the broadcasting rights agreement for one of the two football clubs for which, as stated above, the agreement has been extended up until May 2027 in 2023, is further extended and is now set to expire in May 2032.

-In August 2022, the Company signed an agreement with the Greek Football Club Olympiacos Piraeus (Olympiacos F.C.), acquiring the football broadcasting rights of the said Football Club for the period from September 2022 to May 2023.
-The said agreement was not renewed beyond May 2023.
+In October 2024, the Company signed an agreement, acquiring the football broadcasting rights of the French Championship, Ligue 1, for the period from September 2024 to May 2029.

 On initial recognition the asset is measured at cost.
 The cost represents the total of any prepayments paid plus the present value of the estimated future contractual payments, including the fair value of the future contingent payments at acquisition.
 A financial liability is recognised at the same fair value.
-Subsequent to initial measurement, the intangible asset is amortised to profit or loss over the contractual period of the term of the contract.
-If, on the balance sheet date, indications for impairment are identified, then the asset is assessed for impairment.
+Subsequent to initial measurement, the intangible asset is amortised over the contractual period of the term of the contract.
+If, on the statement of financial position date, indications for impairment are identified, then the asset is assessed for impairment.

 For the financial liability, interest expense is recognised using the effective interest rate.
-Any actual additional consideration paid or any relevant remeasurement of the corresponding financial liability recognise immediately in profit or loss (i.e. expense).
-Subsequently, the financial liability is measured at amortised cost, following the requirements of IFRS 9 "Financial instruments".
+Any actual additional consideration paid or any relevant remeasurement of the corresponding financial liability is recognised immediately in the statement of comprehensive income (i.e. expense).
+Subsequently, the financial liability is measured at amortised cost, following the requirements of IFRS 9-Financial instruments.
 The Company adjusts the carrying amount of the financial liability to reflect actual and updated estimated cash flows whenever the cash flow estimates are revised.
 The Company recalculates the carrying amount of the liability by computing the present value of estimated future cash flows at the financial instrument's original effective interest rate or, where applicable, the revised effective interest rate.
 Subsequent changes in the measurement of the liability are unrelated to the cost of the asset.
-The adjustment is therefore recognised in profit or loss as income or expense.
+The adjustment is therefore recognised in the statement of comprehensive income as income or expense.

 Expenditure on advertising and promotional activities are recognised as expenses as they are incurred.
-The consideration allocated to the advertising and promotional rights separated from the consideration used for measuring the intangible and recognise as an expense on an accrual basis.
+The consideration allocated to the advertising and promotional rights is separated from the consideration used for measuring the intangible and is recognised as an expense on an accrual basis.

 An intangible asset is derecognised on disposal, or when no future economic benefits are expected from use or disposal.
-Gains or losses arising from derecognition of an intangible asset, measured as the difference between the net disposal proceeds and the carrying amount of the asset, are recognised in profit or loss when the asset is derecognised.
+Gains or losses arising from derecognition of an intangible asset, measured as the difference between the net disposal proceeds and the carrying amount of the asset, are recognised in the statement of comprehensive income when the asset is derecognised.

-Their amortization expense is included in cost of sales.
+Their amortisation expense is included in cost of sales.